SeLite/SeLite.github.io/SeleniumIDE.md

 * (+) involves less maintenance: it runs only one Firefox instance (with one profile)
 * (+) is more convenient: shared bookmarks, window history, add-ons etc.
 * (+-) shares history of recent files in Selenium IDE; however, it gets overwritten by the instance closed as the last one
 * (-) can't run scripts in auxiliary Selenium IDEs (they target their own window/tab).
 If you modify a script there without saving it and your run a command that changes the current page, your changes will be lost!
 So you should use auxiliary Selenium IDEs primarily to view scripts (for reference).
 Auxiliary Selenium IDEs don't load any [SettingsManifests](SettingsManifests) neither any [Settings](Settings) sets associated with test suites.
-(That prevents potential conflicts due to the fact that any auxiliary Selenium IDEs share Selenium Core scope along with the standalone Selenium IDE, if any).
+(That prevents potential conflicts due to the fact that all auxiliary Selenium IDEs share [Core scope] along with the standalone Selenium IDE, if any).
 Therefore they don't load any extensions through [BootstrapLoader](BootstrapLoader), either.

 Steps